passportxyz/passport-docs/building-with-passport/quick-start-guide.md

       setScore(roundedScore.toString())
     } else {
-      // if the user has no score, display a message letting them know to submit thier passporta console.log('No score available, please add stamps to your passport and then resubmit.') setNoScoreMessage('No score available, please submit your passport after you have added some stamps.')
+      // if the user has no score, display a message letting them know to submit thier passporta console.log('No score available, please add stamps to your Passport and then resubmit.') setNoScoreMessage('No score available, please submit your Passport after you have added some stamps.')
     }
   } catch (err) {
     console.log('error: ', err)